Choosing a Linux Distro: Which Desktop Environment?

 - September 10, 2023

-Updated August 25, 2025
+Updated December 23, 2025

 The look, feel, and features of your Linux distribution are greatly impacted by the desktop environment or DE that it uses.
 A desktop environment is basically a selection of packages that work together to give you a full, cohesive experience.
 Some distributions focus on a particular DE while others make using any of them easy.
 To help with the decision of which DE to use I will briefly describe my top picks and some pros and cons of each.

-If you want a full featured desktop that is unique, simple, and gets out of your way, Gnome is a good bet.
+If you want a full featured desktop that is unique, simple, and gets out of your way, GNOME is a good bet.

 KDE Plasma

-KDE Plasma is an extremely full featured desktop environment.
 If you want your DE to have a specific feature, act in a certain way, or have a particular look, Plasma can probably accommodate you.
 While Plasma looks great and functions in a familiar way out of the box, it can become anything you want it to with some tinkering and effort.
-Plasma is developed at a very fast pace and is always introducing new features; however, this rapid pace of development can sometimes introduce more bugs or regressions than in slower-moving, more conservative DEs.
+It is a desktop that seems to not get in your way if you want it to do something.

-For some users the sheer number of settings can make the DE more difficult to use but if youβre looking to use a DE that is extremely customizable and has every feature you could want, KDE Plasma is the one for you.
+For some users the sheer number of settings can make the DE more difficult to use but if you’re looking to use a DE that is extremely customizable and has every feature you could want, KDE Plasma is the one for you.

 Cinnamon